-• GRE for other graduate masters and PhD programs
+GRE for other graduate masters and PhD programs

-Learn about our Pre Master's Program - the Global Gateway Program for Graduate Study prepares you for your master's degree at UVM.
+  Learn about our Pre Master's Program to prepare you for your master's degree at UVM.

   Universities in the USA have their own individual admission standards.
 You need to meet the following requirements to study at UVM: